 - Alcohol ingestion in the fasting state

-Treatment for Gallbladder Perforation or Rupture
+Treatment for Gallbladder Rupture or Perforation

 A procedure for draining the fluid from the gallbladder through a tube or catheter called percutaneous cholecystostomy is sometimes performed if surgery is not an option.
-Occasionally, this method is also used for stone dissolution and stone extraction as an alternative to gallbladder removal.
+Occasionally, this method is used for stone dissolution and extraction as an alternative to gallbladder removal.